tarunsaiks/Cyber-Notes-Repo/Belkasoft/Notes.md

 1. Boot Sector - Beginning of volume, contains essential info about file system, and BIOS Parameter Block
 2. FAT
-3. Root Directory region
+3. Root Directory region - located immediately after the FAT region and has a fixed size.
+It contains directory entries for files and subdirectories, including metadata such as file names, attributes, timestamps, and the starting cluster number.
+In FAT32, stored in data region.
-4. Data region
+4. Data region - occupies majority of volume.
+Divided into clusters, which stores the files and directory data.
+FAT keeps track of sequence of clus